 Trader Joe’s soy chorizo is made with textured vegetable protein.
 I used to cook with tvp often when I first went vegan, but I haven’t bought it in years.
 These days, when I want to make something with a meaty, crumbly texture, I use frozen tofu.

-Freezing tofu changes its texture, and it makes it easier for the tofu to soak up marinades and sauces.
+Freezing tofu changes its texture, making it a little meatier.
+It also makes it easier for the tofu to soak up marinades and sauces.
 Freeze the tofu while it’s still in the package.
 Once frozen, allow it to thaw, and then press it the way you normally would to remove any excess water.
 I have a tofu press, but you can also use a cast-iron skillet or a heavy book.

-This homemade tofu soy chorizo is really easy to make.
+This recipe is really easy to make.
 It’s just a matter of sautéing crumbled tofu in a pan along with spices and seasonings, and you can adjust them to suite your tastes.
-The method is similar to the sofritas recipe I shared a few months ago.
+The method is similar to the sofritas recipe I shared a few years ago.

 Soy chorizo can be used in so many recipes.
 It can be used in chili, quesadillas, burritos, or just about anything that can use a spicy kick.
 Be sure to check back next week, when I share my favorite chorizo taco recipe.